ajchambeaud/make-action-creator/README.md

 ### Actions

-Actions are one of the most important part of a react/redux application.
-Also they're the most simple ones: plain objects acting like messages (signals) telling what's going on in your application.
+Actions are one of the most important parts of a react/redux application.
+They're also one of the simplest: plain objects acting like messages (signals) telling what's going on in your application.

 ```
 {